One-Shot Randomized and Nonrandomized Partial Decoupling: Conclusion

 \section{Conclusion}

 \lsec{cncl}

 In this paper, we have proposed and analyzed a task that we call partial decoupling.
 We have presented two different formulations of partial decoupling, and derived lower and upper bounds on how precisely partial decoupling can be achieved.
 The bounds are represented in terms of the smooth conditional entropies of quantum states involving the initial state, the channel and the decomposition of the Hilbert space.
 Thereby we provided a generalization of the decoupling theorem in the version of \cite{DBWR2010}, by incorporating the direct-sum-product decomposition of the Hilbert space.

-A future direction is to apply the result to various scenarios that have been analyzed in terms of the decoupling theorem: to raise a few, the fully quantum Slepian-Wolf \cite{ADHW2009}, quantum state merging \cite{horo05,HOW07} and quantum state redistribution \cite{ye2008quantum} in the context of quantum communication theory, as well as relative thermalization \cite{dRHRW2014} and area laws \cite{brandao2015exponential} in the foundation of statistical mechanics.
+Applications of our result to quantum communication tasks and black hole information paradox are provided in Refs.\cite{wakakuwa2020randomized,wakakuwa2020oneshothybrid,nakata2020one} and \cite{nakata2020black}, respectively.
+A future direction is to apply the result to various scenarios that have been analyzed in terms of the decoupling theorem, such as relative thermalization \cite{dRHRW2014} and area laws \cite{brandao2015exponential} in the foundation of statistical mechanics.